w3f/PPPs/proposals/0000-net-storage-reads-improvements.md

 If `includeDescendants` is `true` for a `Key`, then the replier must also include in the proof all keys that are descendant of the given key (in other words, its children, children of children, children of children of children, etc.).
 It must do so even if `key` itself doesn't have any storage value associated to it.
 The values of all of these descendants are replaced with their hashes if `skipValue` is `true`, similarly to `key` itself.

+The optional `onlyKeysAfter` field can provide a lower bound for the keys contained in the proof.
+The responder must not include in its proof any node whose key is inferior or equal to the value in `onlyKeysAfter`.
+If no `onlyKeysAfter` is provided, the response must start with the root node of the trie.
+In order for the logic of the `onlyKeysAfter` field to work properly, the proof generation must be deterministic.
+In other words, the response to a specific request (specifically the proof contained in the response) should always be the same no matter which peer is queried.
+In order for this to be the case, the response must always contain the keys in lexicographical order.
+No ordering was enforced before this proposal.
+After this proposal, a proof is invalid if it doesn't respect the order.

 For the purpose of this networking protocol, it should be considered as if the main trie contained an entry for each default child trie whose key is `concat(":child_storage:default:", child_trie_hash)` and whose value is equal to the trie root hash of that default child trie.
 This behavior is consistent with what the host functions observe when querying the storage.
 This behavior is present in the existing networking protocol, in other words this proposal doesn't change anything to the situation, but it is worth mentioning.

 ## Security considerations